 The simple open-ended toy captivated my daughter's attention — she was obsessed, and thus, so was I.

-We now hang our felt tree up (with a little sticky tack) just a few feet away from our real one, and let me be clear: it's the ultimate distraction to keep my little ones from attacking the real tree.
-If ever they are getting too handsy with a low-hanging ornament, I'll ask if they can help me decorate their tree.
-Now that my oldest daughter is approaching 5 years old, I've had to up my game by making a few additional ornaments in different shapes and colors so that I can challenge her with age-appropriate tasks.
+We have since hung our felt tree up (with a little sticky tack) just a few feet away from our real one, and let me be clear: it's the ultimate distraction to keep my little ones from attacking the real tree.
+If ever they got too handsy with a low-hanging ornament, I'd ask if they could help me decorate their tree.
+Now that my youngest daughter is approaching 5 years old, the felt tree distraction is less necessary, but it's still a beloved holiday activity.
+In fact, I've upped my game by making a few additional ornaments in different shapes and colors so that I can challenge her with age-appropriate tasks.
 I'll task her with putting up only red diamonds or to make a certain pattern.

-If you love this idea but don't want to make it yourself (though I can't express to you how cheap and easy it is), I just discovered a similar toddler-friendly version of the felt tree that you can buy online.
+If you love this idea but don't want to make it yourself (though I can't express to you how cheap and easy it is), similar toddler-friendly versions of the felt tree can be bought online.

-The Kids DIY Felt Christmas Tree ($25, originally $50) is made of thicker felt and is certainly more ornate than what I created.
-Plus, it comes with 25 whimsical ornaments — three-dimensional candies, intricately cut snowflakes, and elaborate snowmen — that I don't have the patience to compile.
-The for-sale one does include velcro backings for some reason (in my opinion, the whole joy of a felt tree is that you don't need to worry about adhesives), but if that appeals to you, it adds a sturdiness you won't get in a true do-it-yourself version.
+Most of these are made of thicker felt and are certainly more ornate than what I created — most come with whimsical ornaments like three-dimensional candies, intricately cut snowflakes, and elaborate snowmen that I don't have the patience to compile.
+Some of the for-sale ones also include velcro backings for some reason (in my opinion, the whole joy of a felt tree is that you don't need to worry about adhesives), but if that appeals to you, it adds a sturdiness you won't get in a true do-it-yourself version.

 Whether you go homemade or store-bought, I can promise that this tree will be a seasonal activity that your kids will enjoy, and that will buy you some time to relax.

-Before you decide, take another peek at mine and then a closer look at the one you can buy.
+Before you decide, take another peek at mine and a closer look at a few other versions now available online.